 The main problem again, is people buy cars that are much bigger and costlier than what they can afford and need.
 If you are in the starting phase of your career and have no more than 4 people in the family, why take anything beyond a Santro or Zen?
 You can always buy that dream car when you are more stable in your career and the other important things in life are taken care of.
 My views may be biased because I am not a car or vehicle lover, so all car experts might disagree with me here 🙂

 IRCTC has started giving air tickets on 6 equal EMIs!
 There is no catch!
 You can buy a ticket worth 3k today and pay 500 a month over 6 months.
 The only catch, is that this makes many people feel that they can afford it now.
-A student who was earlier travelling second class in train or at most, 3rd AC will not just be tempted, but will believe that he can afford air travel now, which he couldn’t, if he had to shell out 3k in one go.
+A student who was earlier traveling second class in train or at most, 3rd AC will not just be tempted but will believe that he can afford air travel now, which he couldn’t if he had to shell out 3k in one go.

-Just because it’s a smaller chunk, we tend to buy things which we don’t need and can’t afford.
-Holidays are a perfect example!
+Just because it’s a smaller chunk, we tend to buy things that we don’t need and can’t afford.
+The holidays are a perfect example!
 We Indians, are earning very well in this new decade, thanks to the opening up of our economy and IT sector especially.
-Our future earnings are more predictable now, compared to the past and this is the reason why most of the products are available on EMI; which makes us buy today and then pay for it for next couple of years.
+Our future earnings are more predictable now, compared to the past and this is the reason why most of the products are available on EMI; which makes us buy today and then pay for it for the next couple of years.

-There is nothing wrong in buying things on EMI, as long as you know what you are doing, and then only if you really need it.
+There is nothing wrong with buying things on EMI, as long as you know what you are doing, and then only if you really need it.
 Don’t run after everything you can get on EMI, and don’t drown yourself in so much debt, that it gets tough to come out.
-Save a good amount for down payment and take debt only when buying something becomes inevitable.
-An early Start in Saving today will make you wealth overtime .
+Save a good amount for the down payment and take debt only when buying something becomes inevitable.
+An early Start in Saving today will make your wealth overtime.

 Here is the list of some of our best content.